-Inclusion and SEND: Within the context of our policy for equality of opportunity, the school through its Inclusion and SEND Co-ordinator, Ms Yvonne Le Croissette, has devised appropriate policies and procedures to meet the legal requirements for special educational needs, taking account of the Code of Practice.
+Inclusion and SEND: Within the context of our SEND and Inclusion policies, the school's SEND Co-ordinator, Ms Yvonne Le Croissette, has devised appropriate procedures to meet the legal requirements for special educational needs, taking account of the Code of Practice.
 Staff recognise the need to support students of all abilities and needs within the school.
-Support is provided mainly by sensitive teacher intervention, but sometimes by working with smaller groups of students.
-All departments review their range of teaching strategies to ensure that they meet the needs of all students.
-They are careful to provide challenging, but appropriate, work to enable students to succeed with confidence.
-Form tutors and Heads of Years track achievement in relation to standards on entry and identify promptly students who are underachieving.
-Additional support is given to these students and parents are consulted where appropriate.
-There are some students with physical or emotional needs; staff are made aware of specific problems and follow specific procedural guidance for each student.
-The school's Inclusion policy is available on the website.
+Support is provided through careful assessment of a child's individual needs and requirements.
+All SEND students have a passport which is drawn up with them, their parents and the SENDCo which identifies ways in which their learning can be assisted in the classroom and in the wider school environment.
+Specialist training is provided for staff so that all lessons are planned and adapted with SEND students' needs as a priority.
+All departments review their range of teaching strategies to ensure that they meet the needs of all students, including SEND.
+Regularly, the SENDCo, Form tutors and Pastoral leaders track progress and identify students who require support and interventions.
+The school's SEND and Inclusion policy is available on the website, along with more information on our SEND provision.

 Personal Development and PSHCE: Students personal development is delivered across the formal and extracurricular life of the school.
-Students are encouraged to take opportunities that present themselves, get involved in clubs and societies, be involved in the House system, competitions and any other activity that enables them to work together, collaboratively to develop the well-rounded young person Kendrick strives to enable each and every student to become.
+Students are encouraged to take opportunities that present themselves, get involved in clubs and societies, be involved in the House system, competitions and any other activity that enables them to work together, collaboratively to develop the well-rounded young person Kendrick strives to enable every student to become.

 Activities and Clubs: Kendrick offers a rich and varied programme of extra-curricular activities.
 The school encourages all students to participate in at least one activity during the school year and many choose to involve themselves in several.
 There is also the opportunity to set up any activity that is currently not available if there is sufficient student interest and staff support.
 A programme of the extra-curricular activities will be made available to all tutor groups early in the autumn term.
 The main extra-curricular activities are PE and Music.
-A list of the clubs available can be found here.
+A list of the current clubs available can be found here.
 Please note these clubs are subject to change.